5004-SEA-Fa24-Geeng/hello-world-sabrina-herman/Report.md

 2. For each syntax additional item listed above, explain what it does in your own words and then link a resource where you figured out what it does in the references section.

-    * Final means that either a variable, class, or method is not able to be changed after its initialization.
+    * Final means that either a variable, class, or method is not able to be changed after its initialization or creation.
 A method can't be overridden and a class can't be extended.[^1]
-    * Static means that able to be accessed within all instances within the class.
+    * Static means that the method or variable is able to be accessed within all instances within the class.
 It is helpful for memory allocation. [^2]
     * instanceof checks if a variable has a specific object within it.
 It returns true if it does, otherwise it will return false. [^3]